 Interestingly, history records that there were, in fact, ten Roman Caesars who ruled Rome prior to the destruction of Jerusalem.
 The first king was Julius Caesar.
 According to historical sources, Julius Caesar played a critical part in ending the Roman Republic and establishing the Roman Empire.
 In fact, he was the first historical Roman to be officially deified.
 Here then are the ten Caesars (kings) that ruled before the destruction of Jerusalem:

 John Calvin, among others, held that the ten horns in Daniel 7 referred to Caesars.
+The early church recognized Nero as the “antichrist”.
+Jerome noted in his commentary on Daniel: “And so there are many of our viewpoint who think that Domitius Nero was the Antichrist because of his outstanding savagery and depravity.”
 Many scholars hold that the Little Horn of Daniel 7 is Caesar Nero.
 His actual birth name was Lucius.
 The Latin meaning of Lucius is Light Bearer.
 The name Lucius is a synonym of the name Lucifer.
 Many Christians in the early centuries regarded Nero Caesar as the anti-Christ.
 Interestingly enough, his Hebrew name numerically adds up to 666.

 He will humble three kings.
 Three Emperors, Tiberius, Caligula and Claudius were assassinated to make way for Nero, who was not in the line of succession.

 And he will speak against the Most High and wear down the saints of the Highest One, and he will intend to make alterations in times and in law; and they will be handed over to him for a time, times, and half a time (Daniel 7:25).